-The president could always do a temporary debt ceiling increase, Feehery says, that would get the country through a couple months without default and allow more time for a deal.
+The president could always do a temporary debt ceiling increase, Feehery says, that would get the country through a couple of months without default and allow more time for a deal.

 Feehery, along with a number of prominent Republicans, has argued that the president is offering a deal they shouldn't refuse.

-"The president has offered up $4 trillion in cuts, likely including some to Medicare, Medicaid, and Social Security, and closing some tax loopholes," he says, " And Republicans should vote for that."
+"The president has offered up $4 trillion in cuts, likely including some to Medicare, Medicaid and Social Security, and closing some tax loopholes," he says. " And Republicans should vote for that.

-"It would be a good down payment," he says.
+"It would be a good down payment."

 Good, say many of Obama's once-ardent supporters, but good for whom?

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.